helloabunai/objectscript-prep/md/02Basics.md

 Note the command `iris terminal` should be executed within your docker container/dev server.

-You'll now be active in a IRIS terminal session, able to access functions etc from your compiled *.cls code files.
+You'll now be active in a IRIS terminal session, able to access methods/classes etc from your compiled *.cls code files.

 # 1. Simple Objectscript file